noah-franklin/smart-library/README.md

 ## 1: File Organization

 Our first task was to organize all the book images of the library taken from previous semesters.
 The folders and images were organized in different ways (if at all) because different students were responsible with different sections of the library.
-We started by using FileZilla and the VPN to remotely move and rename folders to follow a conistant naming format so we could easily dsiplay this on the website later.
+We started by using FileZilla and the VPN to remotely move and rename folders to follow a consistent naming format so we could easily display this on the website later.
 The following format was provided by the Professor...

 Format: